 If you’re wondering how to spend a day in Beacon NY, then you’ve come to the right place.
-Since moving up to Ulster County, I have always been enamored by Beacon and have found so many things to do in Beacon, NY.
+Since moving up to Ulster County, I have always been enamored by Beacon New York and have found so many things to do in this great place.

-Beacon, NY is just one of those towns that always seems like it’s always buzzing with activity.
-Each and every time I go to visit this small town I always find something new to see.
+Beacon New York is just one of those places that always seems like it’s always buzzing with activity.
+Each and every time I go to visit I always find something new to see.

 > Make sure you plan your day in advance because there is a lot to see & do.

 > Check the individual websites to confirm the operating hours of the businesses you plan to visit.

 > Make sure to visit during Beacon New York’s ‘Second Saturday’ held every month.
 (Read more about this event below)

 > DIA:Beacon also hosts a free day for Hudson Valley residents the last Sunday of the month, so make sure you add that to your calendar.